Decimal time: Usage

 Decimal time was part of a larger attempt at decimalisation in revolutionary France (which also included decimalisation of currency and metrication) and was introduced as part of the French Republican Calendar, which, in addition to decimally dividing the day, divided the month into three décades of 10 days each; this calendar was abolished at the end of 1805.
 The start of each year was determined according to the day of the autumnal equinox, in relation to true or apparent solar time at the Paris Observatory.

-Metric System
+Metric system

 In designing the new metric system, the intent was to replace all the various units of different bases with a small number of standard decimal units.
 This was to include units for length, weight, area, liquid capacity, volume, and money.
-New decimal units of time were also considered to replace the old duodecimal and sexagesimal units, and the new decimal time units recently introduced.
+Initially the traditional second of time equal to 1/86400 day was proposed as the base of the metric system, but this was changed in 1791 to base the meter on a decimal division of a measurement of the Earth, instead.
+Early drafts of the metric system published in 1793 included the new decimal divisions of the day included with the Republican calendar, and some of the same individuals were involved with both projects.